1 of the last survivors of 1921 Tulsa race riot dies at 103

 The violence began after a black man allegedly assaulted a white woman in an elevator.
 The number of deaths was never confirmed and varies from about three dozen to 300.

 Hooker's goddaughter, Janis Porter, says her godmother died Wednesday at their home in White Plains, New York.
-A cause of death was not given.
+Porter didn't provide a cause of death.